Chouchin1/SafeApplication/README.md

   dotnet tool install -g dotnet-coverage
 Then you will run the command
-  dotnet-coverage collect -f xml -o coverage.xml dotnet test unittesting from the correct path.
+  dotnet-coverage collect -f xml -o coverage.xml dotnet test unittesting from the root folder.
 This will run the tests and generate a coverage.xml file that you can open to see the unit coverage

-In order to compile the program you will navigate to the folder which contains the source files (cd
+In order to compile the program you will navigate to the folder which contains the source files ......\SafeApplication\SafeApplication and run csc program.cs safe.cs